Olga of Kiev: Conversion

+Once in Constantinople, Olga converted to Christianity with the assistance of the Emperor and the Patriarch Polyeuctus.
+While the Primary Chronicle does not divulge Olga's motivation for her visit or conversion, it does go into great detail on the conversion process, in which she was baptized and instructed in the ways of Christianity.

+While the Primary Chronicle notes that Olga was christened with the name "Helena" after the ancient Saint Helena (the mother of Constantine the Great), Jonathan Shepard argues that Olga's baptismal name comes from the contemporary emperor's wife, Helena.
+The observation that Olga was "worthy to reign with him in his city" suggests that the emperor was interested in marrying her.
+While the Chronicle explains Constantine's desire to take Olga as his wife as stemming from the fact that she was "fair of countenance and wise as well," marrying Olga could certainly have helped him gain power over Rus'.

 The Chronicle recounts that Olga asked the emperor to baptize her knowing that his baptismal sponsorship, by the rules of spiritual kinship, would make marriage between them a kind of spiritual incest.
 Though her desire to become Christian may have been genuine, this request was also a way for her to maintain political independence.
-After the baptism, when Constantine repeated his marriage proposal, Olga answered that she could not marry him since church law forbade a goddaughter to marry her godfather:After her baptism, the Emperor summoned Olga and made known to her that he wished her to become his wife.
-But she replied, "How can you marry me, after yourself baptizing me and calling me your daughter?
-For among Christians that is unlawful, as you yourself must know."
-Then the Emperor said, "Olga, you have outwitted me."
-He gave her many gifts of gold, silver, silks, and various vases, and dismissed her, still calling her his daughter.
+After the baptism, when Constantine repeated his marriage proposal, Olga answered that she could not marry him since church law forbade a goddaughter to marry her godfather.